MathuC/orbital-maneuver-simulator/README.md

 ## Technologies Used
 - **Frontend:** HTML, CSS, Javascript.
 Canvas.js for drawing each frame in the 2D simulation.
 Chart.js for the charts in the information panel.
 - **Backend:** Built with Django.
-Deployed with DigitalOcean, Gunicorn, Nginx, Docker Compose and GitHub Actions.
+Deployed with DigitalOcean, Gunicorn, Nginx and Docker Compose.
+Integrated CI/CD with GitHub Actions.

 ## Important Components